xaya/xaya_tutorials/Mover.md

 ## Mover is a Live MMOG and Practically Unhackable

 While Mover is very simple, it should be pointed out that it is a live game that anyone can write a client for, and it is a massively multiplayer online game.
-It can accomodate many thousands of players.
+It can accommodate many thousands of players.

 Undoubtably some people may _try_ to break Mover, but if you code your version of Mover properly, those attempts to break it will be meaningless.
 The only thing needed is decent error checking.